 You’re going to let the dough knead for about 10 minutes total to really build up a lot of gluten, which will help give it a nice rise.
 If it starts sticking to the bowl too much, you can add some more flour to keep it looking like it does in the photo above.
 After about ten minutes you should have a nice dough that’s smooth and very elastic.
 You can pinch off a piece and do the “window pane test” – if it’s ready you’ll be able to stretch the dough thin enough that you can see light through it without the dough tearing.

 After kneading, turn the dough out and form it into a tight ball.
 I spray the inside of my mixer bowl and place my dough back inside it to rise.
-When I’m making this dough in the winter months I like to turn on my oven for a few minutes to warm it up and then turn it off and place the dough inside it to rise.
-If you do this, be sure you put it in a bowl with high sides and cover it with a damp towel to keep it from drying out.
+Cover bowl with plastic wrap or a damp towel to keep the dough from drying out.
+When I’m making this dough in the winter months I like to turn on my oven for a few minutes to warm it up and then turn it off and then let the dough rise in the warm oven.
+If you let it rise in the oven, cover it with a damp towel instead of plastic wrap.

 Rise time will be 60-90 minutes depending on how warm it is.
 You want the dough to double in size.